DOGGIE DAYCARE OVERVIEW

 As you visit facilities and interview managers and staff, observe the dogs that are present in the daycare centers.
 They should appear happy, not stressed.
 Staff should also appear happy, not stressed, and be interacting with the dogs.
 The environment should be calm and controlled, not chaotic, and your take-away impression should be one of professional competence as well as genuine caring for dogs.
 Trust your instincts.
 If anything doesn’t seem right, don’t leave your dog there.
 If staff says you cannot observe the dogs, we suggest walking away.
 (See “No Viewing ‘For the Dogs’ Safety?’ ” next page.)

 One of the most important things to ask about is the dog to staff ratio.
 This can range from 10 dogs or fewer per staff person to as many as 20 or more dogs per caretaker.
-“Obviously, the fewer dogs per person, the more closely supervised your dog is likely to be, and the less likely any canines are to get into trouble,” says Robin Bennett, co-owner of All About Dogs Daycare in Woodbridge, Virginia.
+“Obviously, the fewer dogs per person, the more closely supervised your dog is likely to be, and the less likely any canines are to get into trouble,” says Robin Bennett, one-time co-owner of All About Dogs Daycare in Woodbridge, Virginia.

 Cost is also an important factor, but don’t select your provider by cost alone; neither the lowest-priced nor the highest-priced facility may be suitable for your dog.
 Depending on where you live and the specifics of the facility, cost per day can range from a few dollars to $40 or more per day.
 Facility specifics vary.
 “The daycare may be operated out of a private home or a multi-staffed, full-service facility,” says Bennett.
 “Multi-staffed facilities are naturally costlier, but can offer a much wider range of services to meet the needs of individual dogs.”